Code-Institute-Submissions/Code-Institute-MS1/README.md

 The project was deployed to GitHub Pages using the following steps:

 - Log in to GitHub and locate the GitHub Repository.
-- At the top of the Repository find the "Settings" Button on the menu.
+- At the top of the Repository find the "Settings" button on the menu.
 - Scroll down the Settings page until you locate the "GitHub Pages" Section.
 - Under "Source", click the dropdown called "None" and select "Master Branch".
 - For the folder selection we selected "Root".